Full transparency on what nullchat does, how it protects you, and what we can and cannot see.

 What about IP addresses?

-The application is hosted on Vercel and Cloudflare's network.
-Your IP address is handled at the edge infrastructure layer and is never read, logged, or stored by the application code.
+On the clearnet (nullchat.org), the application is hosted on Cloudflare's edge network.
+Your IP address is handled at the infrastructure layer and is never read, logged, or stored by the application code.
 The server code does not access IP headers.
 We have no mechanism to identify you by network address.

 Are there any cookies or trackers?